Address of Property Assessed: Pots & Pans Cottage, Uppermill, OL3

 - Lounge also has Aga wood burning stove

 - No freestanding heaters are present in the property

-- The boiler was last serviced in 2017 by a Corby registered engineer
+- The boiler was installed in 2019 by a Corby registered engineer

 f) Open fires